A tale of 3 cities: B.C. municipalities take action on climate change

 For example, cities have control over infrastructure, transportation and have immense buying power.
 Cairns says they are also more directly connected to individual citizens than any other level of government.

-Municipalities across B.C. have implemented innovative actions, but there are challenges, depending on the size of the region, political momentum and industry relationships.
+Municipalities across B.C. have implemented innovative actions, but there are challenges, depending on the of the region, political momentum and industry relationships.

 Three different municipalities across B.C. — Vancouver, Prince George and Fort Nelson — illustrate these successes and challenges.